BerkeleyLearnVerify/Scenic/docs/developing.rst

 and resource usage.
 In particular, the :file:`tools/benchmarking/ci` folder contains a set of benchmarks available to run as a CI workflow to assess the performance impact of a PR.
-Those with write or triage permissions in the Scenic repository can trigger benchmarking by leaving a comment on the PR starting with ``!benchmark``.
+Those with write or triage permissions in the Scenic repository can trigger benchmarking of a commit by leaving a comment on the PR of the form ``!benchmark HASH``, specifying the hash of the desired commit.
 You can also run benchmarks locally using the :file:`run_benchmarking.py` script: use its ``-h`` option for instructions.
 The script uses `pyperf <https://pyperf.readthedocs.io/>`_, which runs the benchmarks many times to improve the stability of the results, so benchmarking is slow.